 In her discussion on B2B buyer persona development at Content Marketing World, Ardath Albee said that having content assets in place to answer these questions allows you the opportunity to become your prospect’s benchmark resource.
 You might not be the first one to provide your prospects with this information, but you can be the first one to help them make the connection between their problem and a possible solution.
 When you do that, you become the resource by which they judge all other options.

-In a more literal sense, content helps drive sales by being an invaluable inbound marketing tactic.
+In a more literal sense, content helps drive sales by being an invaluable inbound marketing tactic, particularly at manufacturing trade shows and other industry events where you meet with and engage with leads and prospects.

-Here’s how just a few content types can help you move people down the buyer’s funnel before they even engage in a sales conversation:
+Here’s how just a few content types can help you move people down the buyer’s funnel before they even engage in a sales conversation at the trade show event:

-According to Act-On and Gleanster research, about 70 percent of companies use email for customer acquisition and retention.
+According to Act-On and Gleanster research, about 70% of companies use email for customer acquisition and retention.
 It’s a great way to engage one-on-one with your clients and prospects and is the perfect vehicle for other content assets.

 Case studies can play an important role in inbound lead generation and the actual sales process.
 When you develop case studies for all areas of your business, you’ll likely be able to provide your prospects with an idea of how they can solve their problem and how you can help them do it.